 9. Step back through time to understand slave history

 While in Stone Town, be sure to visit the old slave market and museum for an understanding of the slave trade and how this impacted the history of Zanzibar.
 As one of the world’s last operating slave trade markets, the slave market site is a prominent point of interest in Stone Town for visitors looking for a deeper understanding of slave history across Africa and how colonization impacted the continent.

 With some of the world’s clearest waters and an impressive display of marine wildlife, it is little wonder visitors flock to Zanzibar to snorkel and dive.
 Mnemba Island is the most popular place for snorkelling.
 Day trips depart Zanzibar each morning.

 I often find that switching off is the best way to switch on and Zanzibar was no exception.
 All the wonderful activities aside, Zanzibar is also a great place to unwind, relax, and clock up some well-deserved beach hours.
 Don’t forget to bring a book!

 12. Try the real Coconut Water

-Zanzibar is tropical island living at its best and that means fresh fruits are in abundance!
-Coconuts are plentiful in Zanzibar, so grab yourself the real deal, slam a straw in to it and kick back with a coconut water as the world passes you by.
-Pineapples and bananas are also in excess, so if you enjoy your sweeter fruits be sure to try these, too!
+Zanzibar is a tropical island which means fresh fruits are in abundance!
+Coconuts are plentiful in Zanzibar, so grab yourself the real deal.
+Then slam a straw into it and kick back.
+Pineapples and bananas are also plentiful, so if you enjoy your sweeter fruits be sure to try these, too!

 13. Discover the Doors of Stone Town